Dym077/virtual-gallery/README.md

 ### Follow Profiles
 ### Top Artists
 ### Navigation and Pagination
+### Re-use of components
+#### Spinner.js
+This components was used to render the loading spinner all across the project.
+When th content on the homepage, the feed of posts or top artists are loaded, the spinner will be visible
+#### Avatar.js
+This asset is used to display the users profile image, both the default and custom image.
+This avatar is visible next to the post, review and on the profile page.
+#### MoreDropDown.js
+Another frequently used asset, which allows for a user to click a dropdown icon and a menu appears.
+It's used as an exclusive MoreDropdown.js app and re-used in the Post.js app, the ProfilePage.js and in the Review.js app.
+#### NavBar.js
+Used for easier navigation across the app, allowing the user to navigate to any of the features from the navbar.
+#### NotFound.js
+If a request is made which is not valid the NotFound component will be returned.

 ### CRUD functionality
 Virtual Art Gallery makes use of full Create, Read, Update and Delete functionality, via the UI implemented in React and the Django Rest Framework API.